Patrick Mahomes' early NFL success combined with the conclusion of his classmates' collegiate careers has this crop on the rise

 This class developed two Heisman Trophy winners in Johnny Manziel and Marcus Mariota.
 The next tier consists of Braxton Miller, Teddy Bridgewater, Brett Hundley, Dak Prescott, Connor Cook, Trevone Boykin and more.
 This class' strong finish also helped boost its status, as Everett Golson led Notre Dame to a BCS National Championship Game appearance and Boykin later led TCU to a share of the Big 12 title.
 In 2015, Marquise Williams took North Carolina to the ACC Championship Game and Cook led his Spartans to the College Football Playoff as a Big Ten champion.
 Louisville's Bridgewater was a first-round NFL draft pick of Minnesota in 2014 and Prescott had a remarkable rookie season with the Dallas Cowboys in '16.

 Though he was not signed by an FBS program, it is worth noting North Dakota State's Carson Wentz was in the Class of 2011 as well.
 As a starter, Wentz led the Bison to two FCS national titles and earned game MVP honors in each.
 He went on to be the No. 2 overall pick in the 2016 NFL Draft and quickly became the starter for the Philadelphia Eagles.
-In 2017, Wentz had an MVP-caliber season before a season-ending injury kept him out of the postseason as the Eagles played their way into the Super Bowl.
+In 2017, Wentz had an MVP-caliber season before a season-ending injury kept him out of the postseason as the Eagles went on to win Super Bowl LII.

 The Stars: Andrew Luck, Robert Griffin III, Collin Klein, Landry Jones, Darron Thomas, Blaine Gabbert, Nick Florence, EJ Manuel, Terrelle Pryor